-In Part 1 – On Earth as it is in Heaven, you imagine you are God, you hear Eric’s prayer and you decide what you’re going to do about it.
+In Part 1 – On Earth as it is in Heaven, you imagine you are God and decide how you will respond to Eric’s first prayer.
 Now read on …

 A plate of chocolate biscuits sat temptingly on the table between Eric and Ben the Curate.
 Two mugs of tea steamed.